hensm/fx_cast/IMPLEMENTATION.md

 The background script registers a `webRequest.onBeforeRequest` listener that intercepts requests to Google’s Cast API library.

 When a request is intercepted, the `shim/contentBridge.ts` script is executed in the content script context.
-This facilitates any message passing across content/page script isolation (the shim itself is executed in the page context, both for convenience — since it interacts substantially with page scripts — and security reasons).
+This facilitates any message passing across content/page script isolation (the shim itself is executed in the page context, both for convenience — since it interacts substantially with page scripts — and to avoid page scripts calling into extension contexts).

 Messages passed to the shim are custom events of type `__castMessage`.
 Messages passed back from the shim are custom events of type `__castMessageResponse`.
 Event listening and creation is handled by the `shim/messageBridge.ts` module.

-The `shim/content.ts` script creates a message port connection (named `shim`) to the background script through which messages from the shim are forwarded.
+The `shim/contentBridge.ts` script creates a message port connection (named `"shim"`) to the background script through which messages from the shim are forwarded.
 Messages are forwarded to the bridge and other parts of the extension via the background script.
-The connection triggers the background script to spawn a bridge application instance.
-The tab/frame ID is stored and used identify shim instances.

 The request is then redirected to the shim bundle (`shim/index.ts`) which creates the `window.chrome.cast` API object.